Crocus City Hall attack: Investigation

 A short video on Telegram allegedly showed Rachabalizoda being tortured by FSB agents, who cut off his ear and forced him to eat it.
 In another interrogation video released by Russian state media, Fariduni said that he participated in the attack in exchange for 1 million rubles ($11,005), half of which he claimed to have already received by card transfer from individuals who contacted him on Telegram and whose identities he did not know.
 He also said he was contacted about a month ago by a cleric's assistant.
 He then traveled to Turkey for a few days, returning to Russia with Rachabalizoda.
 A leaked photograph showed Fariduni apparently being tortured by having his genitals shocked with a TA-57 field telephone.

 The suspects were officially identified as citizens of Tajikistan.
 Mirzoyev, who was presented as the ringleader of the attacks, had an expired residency permit in Novosibirsk.
 According to Agentstvo, three out of the four men had spent several months in Russia, but did not come to the attention of Russian authorities; Meduza said that, according to one source, the alleged perpetrators met 3–4 weeks before the attack.
-Izvestia alleged that two of the gunmen received instructions when travelling to Turkey.
+Izvestia alleged that two of the gunmen received instructions when traveling to Turkey.
 According to Turkish media, the mentioned terrorist organization was based in an illegal mosque or madrasa called Darul Vefa İlim ve Amel Merkezi (Muvahhid Derneği) in Başakşehir, Istanbul.
 An analysis by The New York Times matched the clothes of the four suspects with the gunmen in the attack.
 If convicted, the four could receive a sentence of life imprisonment.

 On 25 March, three more suspects appeared in court and were placed in pre-trial detention until 22 May.
 They were identified as a father, Isroil Islomov, and his two sons, Aminchon Islomov and Dilovar Islomov, and were accused of aiding and abetting terrorism.
 Dilovar Islomov was the previous owner of the car in which the four suspected attackers fled the crime scene.
+In Tajikistan, authorities arrested nine people from Vahdat District on suspicion of involvement with the attackers.